 What Mental Health Care May Not Be HSA-Eligible

-Most mental health needs can be paid for with your HSA funds, including therapy appointments and medications.
+Unlike health and mental health insurance coverage, there are relatively few limits on what you can use your HSA for within the context of mental health needs.
+If a mental-health practitioner deems the treatment necessary, it’s likely going to be considered an HSA-eligible expense.
 However, there are some restrictions on what you can use your HSA for if you wish it to remain a qualified expense and avoid paying taxes on the expense, or paying a 20% penalty.

 For example, you can’t use money in your HSA to buy health insurance except in specific situations, and if your psychiatrist suggests you try yoga to help manage depression and anxiety, the cost of the yoga class wouldn’t be considered an eligible expense unless you had a form from your doctor such as a Letter of Medical Necessity (LMN).